On climate change, Biden $3.5T plan making up for lost time

 Yet, for many Democrats, and voters who elected them — the climate provisions are among the most important elements of the sweeping bill.
 A poll last month by The Associated Press-NORC Center for Public Affairs Research shows 83% of Democrats are very concerned about climate change, compared with just 21% of Republicans.

-“This is a ‘Code Red’ moment, but Democrats are answering the call,’’ said Rep. Kathy Castor, D-Florida, chairwoman of a special House committee on climate change.
+“This is a ‘code red’ moment, but Democrats are answering the call,’’ said Rep. Kathy Castor, D-Florida, chairwoman of a special House committee on climate change.

 “Our only hope to avoid catastrophe is to act with urgency — to act now,’’ Castor said Tuesday at the Capitol.
 She called climate change “a clear and present danger to American families who are facing brutal heat waves, devastating floods, failed electric grids and historic wildfires.”